patzinak/coursera-capstone-project/report.md

 price is an important metric to compare the resorts, and it is the figure that many customers pay attention to.

-When it comes to the ticket price, it is natural to assume that the resort mountain infrastructure, such as the number of ski lifts, and the quality of moutain terrain, such as the vertical drop and the number of trails, should be priced-in into the lift tickets.
+When it comes to the ticket price, it is natural to assume that the resort mountain infrastructure, such as the number of ski lifts, and the quality of mountain terrain, such as the vertical drop and the number of trails, should be priced-in into the lift tickets.
 However, it is less obvious whether the off-mountain infrastructure, such a number of restaurants, bars, and hotels, affect the ticket prices.